Ahmad1786/odin-recipes/README.md

 First Odin Project!
-Create a basic web-page that will highlight some recipes.
+Create a basic website that will highlight some recipes.
 Intended to practice some HTML!